andreasvc/disco-dop/README.rst

 :``treesearch.py``: A web interface for searching trough treebanks.
 Expects
     one or more treebanks with the ``.mrg`` extension in the directory ``web/corpus/`` (sample included).
-:``treedraw.py``: A web interface for drawing discontinunous trees in various
+:``treedraw.py``: A web interface for drawing discontinuous trees in various
     formats.

 Acknowledgments